 “Are you gonna show me or what?”
 Colleen asked.

 “I can’t get in.”
-Her sister returned.
+Her sister said.

-The phone rang, making her jump.
+The phone rang louder than normal, making her jump.

 Colleen picked up the phone from its cradle.
 “Hello?”

-Low, deep breaths came thought the receiver.
+Low, raspy breathing came through the receiver.

 “Look, I don’t know who this is, but don’t call here again.”
 She smashed the phone down.
-“Don’t break the door!
+“Don’t break the door.
 I’m coming.”

 Another thump came through the door.